mahedee/my-learning-playground/linux/vi-editor-cheetsheet.md

 - `:help {subject}` - open help for {subject}
 - `:help` - open help for the last command

+### Frequently Asked Questions
+* How to sort lines in vi editor?
+    - Press `v` for visual mode.
+Select the lines you want to sort. `:'<,'>sort ui` and press enter.
+This will sort the selected lines in ascending order.
+To sort in descending order, use `:'<,'>sort u!` and press enter.
+* How to search and replace in vi editor?
+    - Press `:` to enter command mode.
+Type `s/search/replace/g` and press enter.
+This will replace all occurrences of `search` with `replace`.
+To replace only the first occurrence, use `s/search/replace/`.
+To replace all occurrences in a line, use `:s/search/replace/g`.
+To replace all occurrences in the entire file, use `:%s/search/replace/g`.

+ * How to page up and down in vi editor?
+    - Press `ctrl + f` to page down and `ctrl + b` to page up.
+    - Press `gg` to go to the beginning of the file and `G` to go to the end of the file.

+ * How to copy and paste in vi editor?
+    - Press `v` to enter visual mode.
+Use the arrow keys to select the text you want to copy.
+Press `y` to yank (copy) the selected text.
+Move the cursor to the location where you want to paste the text.
+Press `p` to paste the copied text after the cursor or `P` to paste before the cursor.

+  * How to split the screen in vi editor?
+    - Press `:sp` to split the screen horizontally.
+Press `:vsp` to split the screen vertically.
+Press `ctrl + w` followed by `h`, `j`, `k`, or `l` to move between the split windows.
+Press `ctrl + w` followed by `c` to close the current split window.

+  * How to set number lines in vi editor?
+    - Press `:set number` to display line numbers.
+Press `:set nonumber` to hide line numbers.

+   * How to set line number for vi editor using .vimrc file?
+    - Add the following line to your `.vimrc` file: `set number`.
+Save the file and restart vim.
+Line numbers will now be displayed by default. .vimrc file is located in the home directory.

 ### Commands
   * __vim__
     - `vim filename` - open a file in vim.
 If no arguments are provided, it opens an empty file.
+    - `vim +20 filename` - open a file and move the cursor to line 20.
+    - `vim -o readme.txt file2.txt` - open files in horizontal split windows.
+    - `vim -O readme.txt file2.txt` - open files in vertical split windows.

 ### Modes: